dry-python/returns/README.md

 Functional approach is much simplier!

-Imagine that you have a `django` based game, where you award you users with points for each guessed letter in a word (unguessed letters are marked as `'.'`):
+Imagine that you have a `django` based game, where you award users with points for each guessed letter in a word (unguessed letters are marked as `'.'`):

 ```python
 from django.http import HttpRequest, HttpResponse